Skip to main content

 Creating the first migration

-In the versioned migration workflow, our database state is managed by a migration directory.
+When using the versioned migration workflow, our database state is managed by a migration directory.
 The migration directory holds all of the migration files created by Atlas, and the sum of all files in lexicographical order represents the current state of the database.

-• --dir the URL to the migration directory, by default it is file://migrations.
+• --dir - The URL to the migration directory, file://migrations by default.

-• --dev-url a URL to a Dev Database that will be used to compute the diff.
+• --dev-url - A URL to a Dev Database that will be used to compute the diff.

 atlas migrate diff initial \